microsoft/hands-on-lab-azure-functions/docs/workshop.md

 func new --name AudioUpload --template 'HTTP Trigger'

 # Add a new Nuget package dependency to the Blob storage SDK
-dotnet add package Microsoft.Azure.Functions.Worker.Extensions.Storage.Blobs --version 6.3.0
+dotnet add package Microsoft.Azure.Functions.Worker.Extensions.Storage.Blobs --version 6.6.0

-# Open the new projet inside VS Code
-code .

 ```

 If you open the Azure Function App resource started with `func-std` in the [Azure Portal][az-portal] and go to the `Environment variables` panel.
 You should see in App Settings the `STORAGE_ACCOUNT_CONTAINER` set to `audios` and the connection string of the storage account already pre-populated in the `STORAGE_ACCOUNT_CONNECTION_STRING` environment variable.

 ### .NET 8 implementation

-In this version of the implementation, you will be using the [.NET 8 Isolated](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-in-process-differences) runtime.
+In this version of the implementation, you will be using the [.NET 8 Isolated][in-process-vs-isolated] runtime.

 Now that you have a skeleton for our `AudioUpload` function in the `AudioUpload.cs` file, you will need to update it to meet the following goals: